pinglu85/algoExpert/Easy/nth-fibonacci.md

 ### Iterative Approach

 I would initialize an array that is going to keep track of the last two Fibonacci numbers.
-Initially, the array contains the value of `F0`, which is `0`, and the value of `F1`, which is `1`.
-Then I would use a for loop that starts at `3`, because I already have `F0` and `F1`, and ends at `n`, to keep track of how many Fibonacci numbers I have calculated.
-At each iteration, I am going to add the last two Fibonacci numbers up and their sum will become my new last Fibonacci number; then I will update the array that stores the last two Fibonacci numbers.
-Lastly, use a ternary operator to take care of the edge case where `n` is equal to `1`, because when `n` is `1`, I should return the value of `F0`; otherwise return the last Fibonacci number.
+Initially, the array is going to contain the first two numbers of the Fibonacci sequence, which are `0` and `1`.
+Then I am going to initialize a variable `counter` that is going to keep track of how many Fibonacci numbers I have calculated.
+Initially, set it to `3`, because I already have the first two Fibonacci numbers.
+While the `counter` is less than or equal to `n`, keep calculating the next Fibonacci number by adding up the last two Fibonacci numbers and keep updating the array of the last two Fibonacci numbers as well as the `counter`.
+Once I get out of the while loop, return the last Fibonacci number or the first number of the Fibonacci sequence if `n` is less than or equal to `1`.

 ### Time & Space Complexity